 Stress is a common cause of sleep problems which include sleeping restlessly and trouble falling asleep during the night.
 Mind and body exercises like yoga can help quiet the parasympathetic nervous system which makes you feel more relaxed.
 A study shows that yoga helps to lower your cortisol level.
 Exercising helps reduce your blood pressure and brings positive effects on your mood that can possibly alleviate anxiety.

 Being physically active is important in maintaining your weight.
 If you are overweight or obese, it increases your risk of developing chronic diseases such as sleep apnea.
 Sleep apnea poses a long-term negative impact on anyone’s health.
 It is a common disorder that involves dysfunction of breathing while you sleep.
 The breathing pauses can prevent you from getting restorative sleep and may make you feel tired even if you had 7 – 9 hours of sleep.

 If you have sleep apnea, losing a few pounds by doing physical activities can help improve your sleep.
 Activities such as swimming and aerobics can be cures for sleep apnea without CPAP as they help increase your lung capacity and improve your breathing.

 How much exercise do you need?
 There is no right answer to this.
-The National Heart, Lung, and Blood Institute recommends doing at least 150 minutes of exercising in a week.
-That means being physically active for at least 30 minutes a day, five days of your week.
+The National Heart, Lung, and Blood Institute recommends doing at least 150 minutes of exercise a week.
+That means being physically active for at least 30 minutes a day, five days a week.

 Go out for a jog or hit the gym to do cardio sessions or some weight training.
-Every bit of exercise that you do can help you in feeling better during the day and sleeping better at night.
+Every bit of exercise that you do can help you feel better during the day and sleep better at night.